maxschmaltz/Course-LLM-based-Assistants/_sources/infos/formats/debates.md

 ## Procedure

 As mentioned, each debate has two teams: the _affirmative team_, which supports the motion, and the _negative team_, which opposes it.
-In a perfect case, a team consists of 3 speakers; if there are only 2 speakers in the team, the role of the 3rd speaker is overtaken by one of the team members.
 I moderate the debate, ensuring orderly proceedings.

 There are 3 stages to the procedure:

 ### Prepared Speeches

-Each team has three prepared speeches (3 min each), the sides speak in turn (starting with the _affirmative_).
+Each team has two prepared speeches (3 min each), the sides speak in turn (starting with the _affirmative_).
 Each speech presents a point (or several points, which is however not recommended) to their case, so to support / oppose the motion.
 At this stage, the teams are only presenting their points independently from each other and do not counterargue.
 There is a 30 sec break between the speeches.

 ### Floor Speeches